 Apple patent shows way to text Siri

-Talking to Siri can be a frustrating experience, particularly if you're asking the voice technology program questions in a noisy office, restaurant or where sound is making it difficult to discern your words.
+Talking to Siri can be a frustrating experience, particularly if you're asking the voice technology program questions in a noisy office or restaurant or where sound is making it difficult to discern your words.
 Anyone who has tried to place a call via voice from the street has had this experience at least once.

 The patent describes the communication as running in a "messaging environment."
 While texting is hardly new, texting a so-called "intelligent automated assistant" (Apple's words, not ours) could be.
 Granted on May 10, the patent wants to expand the ways a user can connect with digital assistants beyond voice—which today is the primary way consumers get information from the technology, including assistants like Cortana and Alexa.